When times change, it is important to stay informed. Here is the latest from our PM and his JobMaking Plan.

 - Read the Fact Sheet and register your interest online via ato.gov.au

-- New restrictions on business and ‘Places of social gathering’ now apply.
-You should read this in conjunction with how your state regulations about how this takes effect in NSW and Victoria.
-This applies from midnight 30 March.
+- Restrictions on activity still apply.
+You should read this in conjunction with state regulations about how this takes effect in NSW and Victoria.

 - Services Australia (Centrelink) can be contacted via one of their self-service options, or you can phone them on 13 24 68, but expect long wait times.
 Do not attend the local office.

 - The ATO can help with hardship arrangements or deferral of payments.
 You can phone them on Ph: 1800 806 218, read more or email them.

 - Note: ATO does not apply relief automatically, so get in contact with them and your accountant to better understand how it all works.

 - Read the ‘FAQ’ section for specific information about individuals and business.

 - Fair Work Australia is now providing updates on employee/employer rights here including flexible work, using leave, standing down employees and ending employment.